Cavity Prevention

 What role does fluoride play in preventing cavities, and is it safe?

 Fluoride helps strengthen tooth enamel and make it more resistant to decay.
-It’s safe when
+It’s safe when used as directed in toothpaste and professional treatments.
+Fluoride is a key component in cavity prevention and is regularly used in dental practices.

 Are there specific foods or drinks I should avoid to prevent cavities?

-Yes, sugary and acidic foods and drinks, such as soda, candies, and citrus fruits, can
+Yes, sugary and acidic foods and drinks, such as soda, candies, and citrus fruits, can contribute to cavities.
+They encourage the growth of bacteria in your mouth that produce acid, which weakens tooth enamel.

 Can dental sealants help protect my teeth from cavities?